Building at 810 Wabash Avenue

-Building at 810 Wabash Avenue is a historic commercial building located at Terre Haute, Vigo County, Indiana.
+Building at 810 Wabash Avenue is a historic commercial building located at Terre Haute, Indiana.
 It was built about 1870, and is a two-story, rectangular, Italianate style brick building.
 It features an elaborate cast iron storefront on the first story and round arched windows on the second.

 It was listed on the National Register of Historic Places in 1983.